 Best for Homes and Offices: EzFill

-Founded in 2016, Florida-based EZFill has already earned the attention of some hometown celebrities: Derrick Jones, Jr. of the NBA's Miami Heat is an early endorser of the convenient service that transports fuel to homes and offices in the Miami area.
+Founded in 2016, Florida-based EzFill has earned the attention of some hometown celebrities: Derrick Jones, Jr., formerly of NBA's Miami Heat, was an early endorser of the convenient service that transports fuel to homes and offices in the Miami area.

 Best Membership for Emergencies: AAA